oppia/oppia/CONTRIBUTING.md

 ## Instructions for making a code change

-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first Pull Request?** You can learn how from this free series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 *If your change isn't trivial, please [talk to us](https://gitter.im/oppia/oppia-chat) before you start working on it -- this helps avoid duplication of effort, and allows us to offer advice and suggestions.
 For larger changes, it may be better to first create a short doc outlining a suggested implementation plan, and send it to the dev team for feedback.*